Buying property in Pyrenees-Atlantiques

 The department’s other main cities include Biarritz, Bayonne and Anglet which are seaside towns not far from the rolling countryside.
 There, you’ll find lots of apartments and very popular ‘Maison Basques’, which feature bright timber window frames and woodwork – often in green or dark red.
 It’s quite rare to see a Basque home up for sale as their uniqueness has meant they’ve been passed down for generations.

-Recent prices from MeilleursAgents suggests that the average apartment price per square metre costs €4,219 and the average home per square metre costs €3,380.
+Recent prices from MeilleursAgents suggest that the average apartment price per square metre costs €4,219 and the average home per square metre costs €3,380.
 Expect prices to be considerably lower in more peaceful areas like Allier or Billere, whereas popular cities like Biarritz and communes like Urrugne are more expensive.

 Steps to buying property in Pyrenees-Atlantiques